dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/on-premises-deployment-without-dns.md

 * SSL certificates can be generated in multiple ways, either via lets encrypt if you have public DNS or via openssl certs when you don't have Public DNS.
   * Openssl : Generate wildcard ssl certificate using openssl in case you don't have public DNS using below steps.
 (Ensure to use this only in development env, not suggested for Production env).
     * Generate a self-signed certificate for your domain, such as \*.sandbox.xyz.net.
+    * SSH to the nginx VM.
+      ```
+      ssh -i ~/.ssh/<pem to ssh> ubuntu@<nginx server ip>
+      ```
     * Execute the following command to generate a self-signed SSL certificate.
 Prior to execution, kindly ensure to update environmental variables & rancher domain passed to openssl command:

         ```
         mkdir -p /etc/ssl/certs/